10mfox/Gethomepage-Tool-Box/README.md

 ## Features

 - **Multi-Source Support**: Connects to both Tautulli (for Plex) and Jellystat (for Jellyfin/Emby) and allows you to switch between them seamlessly.
+- **Live Configuration Editor**: A full-featured editor at `/editor` that allows you to view and modify all of your `gethomepage` YAML, CSS, and JS configuration files directly from the browser.
+- **Live CSS GUI Editor**: A visual editor at `/editor/css-gui` with color pickers and sliders to customize your `gethomepage` theme and see the results instantly in a live preview pane.
 - **Smart Library Selection**: Dynamically fetches and lists your libraries from the selected source, with all libraries selected by default for immediate viewing.
 - **Grouped Display**: Displays recently added items grouped by library for clarity.
 - **Detailed Information**: Shows the item's title (formatted for movies, TV shows, and music), year, and when it was added.